sroertgen/oer-flask-api/README.md

 ## Requirements

-- Flask
-- Flask-Restful
-- flask-cors
+- Make a virtual environemnt: `python -m venv oerhoernchen`
+- activate it: `source oerhoernchen/bin/activate`
+- Install requirements with `pip install -r requirements.txt`

 ## How to use

-- TODO
+- run app locally with: `python app.py`

+## Endpoints

+### /frameworks

+This endpoint calls an [OpenSalt](https://www.opensalt.net/about)-Instance at <http://c108-059.cloud.gwdg.de:3000/>.

 ## API calls for OpenSalt